 Migration

-There are three main types of entry visas to Mozambique concerning personal, professional or business activities:
+There are four main types of entry visas to Mozambique concerning personal, professional or business activities:

-• Work Visa - allows entry for foreigners who intend to be employed in Mozambique and is valid for a period of 30 days and extendable to 60 days.
+- Work Visa - allows entry for foreigners who intend to be employed in Mozambique and allows its holder to enter and stay for a period of up to one year, extendable for an equal period, in accordance with the employment contract.

 Main forms of business enterprise structure